Interview: Adrian Reeve, Kitchen Gardener at Rudding Park

 - National Fruit Collection at Brogdale Farm, Kent

-The competition closes on 25th July and the winner will be notified by 31st July.
+The winner will be notified by 31st July and announced shortly afterwards.